What We've Been Up To

 January 29, 2026Evening WorkshopUCLA David Geffen School of Medicine

-Our inaugural event marked MedTech for All's return with a dual focus: examining real-world examples of health tech inequity — from pulse oximeter racial bias to disparities in CGM prescriptions — and then turning to a hands-on workshop on using large language models as a practical learning tool.
-The session covered hallucinations, prompt strategies, and the strengths and limitations of AI in clinical education, while also highlighting upcoming healthtech conferences and innovation resources at UCLA.
+Our inaugural event kicked off MedTech for All's return with two parts.
+First, real examples of health tech inequity like pulse oximeter bias and CGM disparities.
+Then a hands-on workshop on using large language models as a learning tool.
+We covered hallucinations, prompt strategies, and what AI gets right and wrong in clinical education, plus upcoming healthtech conferences and innovation resources at UCLA.

 WorkshopAI & EducationInaugural Event